-The Ombudsman has dismissed the graft charges and procurement law violation against Bohol 3rd District Representative Arthur Yap which stemmed from the alleged lack of bidding for the purchase of fertilizers in Mindanao in 2003 during his stint as NFA Administrator.
+The Ombudsman has dismissed the graft charges and procurement law violation against Bohol 3rd District Representative Arthur Yap which stemmed from the alleged lack of bidding for the purchase of fertilizers in Mindanao in 2003 during his stint as National Food Authority Administrator.

 In a six-page Order penned by Graft Investigation and Prosecution Officer Millicent N. Reyes and approved by Ombudsman ConchitaCarpio Morales, the charges for violation of Section 3(e) and 3(g) of R.A.3019, as amended, and Section 65.1 of Republic Act 9184 were dismissed for lack of probable cause.